-API exposing the back-end system responsible for handling configuration requests, authentication and authorization
+API exposes the back-end system responsible for handling configuration requests, authentication, and authorization

 Such small integration could be built using serverless infrastructure, with simple, cloud-based storage used for persistence (no need for the database).
 The web interface would require some custom development.
 All components would be deployed on a cloud infrastructure.

 Such a cloud-native solution of relatively low complexity should deliver hassle-free management (it should just work).
 However, there still would be a chance that the system will not be truly self-managed, and some technical support would be needed in the future to deal with occasional failures.

 Plus, there was some development work done that maybe could be reduced if we could leverage an existing platform that helps in building service integrations.
 This could potentially reduce the development cost and take the issue of execution infrastructure management off the picture.
 A truly deploy-and-forget solution.

 Zapier is a platform that can be used to connect internet apps, automate different tasks, and more.
 Its workflows are called Zaps and usually consist of a trigger and one or more actions that are executed when a trigger is activated.
 There are many zaps on the platform.

 For example, a new Outlook Calendar event can be created (action) when a new row is added to Google Sheets (trigger).